omerfarukz/blog.zor.lu/_posts/2022-10-15-hidden-gem-dataflow.markdown

 await printContentBlock.Completion;
 ```

 All blocks are implemented to work with different parallelism and bounded capacity configurations.
-Bounded capacity like a buffer for storing given amount input dat before actual process.
+Bounded capacity is the maximum number of messages that may be buffered by the block.

 ## How it works actually?
 *TODO: what is happening under the hood. events etc.*